Javier Solís: Final years and death

-On 12 April 1966 (only seven days before his death), Solís performed the song "Perdóname mi vida" live on a TV Show, making visible pain gestures during the performance.
+On 12 April 1966 (only seven days before his death), Solís sang "Perdóname mi vida" live on a TV show, making visibly pained gestures during the performance.
 On 19 April 1966, Solís died at the age of 34 in Mexico City from complications due to gallbladder surgery.
 He is buried in the Panteón Jardín cemetery in Mexico City, Mexico.

 Legacy

-Javier Solís was a prolific artist, leaving an extensive discography, and like Infante, most of his albums are still in print.
+Javier Solís was a produced many works, leaving an extensive discography, and like Infante, most of his albums are still in print.